-The Five-Star rating system has strengths and limitations.
+The 5-star rating system has strengths and limitations.
 Here are some things to consider as you compare nursing homes.

 - Comprehensive: The nursing home health inspection process looks at all major aspects of care in a nursing home (about 180 different items).

-- Federal Quality Checks: Federal inspectors check on the state inspectors' work to make sure they are following the national process and that any differences between states stay within reasonable bounds.
+- Federal quality checks: Federal inspectors check on the state inspectors' work to make sure they're following the national process and that any differences between states stay within reasonable bounds.

 Tip: The best comparisons are made by looking at nursing homes within the same state.
-You should be careful if you are trying to compare a nursing home in one state with a nursing home in another state.
+You should be careful if you're trying to compare a nursing home in one state with a nursing home in another state.

 Tip: Quality is generally better in nursing homes that have more staff who work directly with residents.
-It is important to ask nursing homes about their staff levels, the qualifications of their staff, and the rate at which staff leave and are replaced.
+It's important to ask nursing homes about their staff levels, the qualifications of their staff, and the rate at which staff leave and are replaced.

-- National Measures: The quality measures we use in the Five-Star rating are used in all nursing homes.
+- National measures: The quality measures we use in the 5-star rating are used in all nursing homes.